SoftCircuits/CsvParser/ReadMe.md

 }
 ```

 Notice that the example above still calls `CsvDataWriter.WriteHeaders()` and `CsvDataReader.ReadHeaders()`.
 However, since the code has explicitly mapped all of the columns, this is just for completeness if anyone should view the CSV file and is completely unnecessary for correct operation.
-Also notice that `false` is passed to `CsvDataReader.ReadHeaders()` because we do not need the library to use the headers to determine column order, etc.
+Also notice that `false` is passed to `CsvDataReader.ReadHeaders()` because we do not need the library to use the headers to determine column order, etc. (If `true` is passed to `CsvDataReader.ReadHeaders()` here, it would override the current `Index` and `Exclude` mapping properties.)

 ## CsvSettings Class